 Rifle is somewhat lacking in "moderate" routes, which can be frustrating for novice & mid-level sport climbers.
 This has more to do with the nature of the rock than the prejudice of route developers.
 The lower-angled rock tends to be covered in silt, moss, or both.
 Attempts to clean are somewhat futile as regular rains re-deposit a fresh layer of munge on a near-weekly basis.
 There are enough high quality 5.11s & below to keep most climbers busy for at least a week.

 It's important to remember that access to Rifle Mountain Park has been an issue in the past.
 The park is owned by the city of Rifle, and locals from town were going up there to camp, barbecue, fish and picnic long before we climbers ever showed up.
 The Canyon is open to new route development on a permit system only, and any rock owned by fish hatchery at the west end of the Canyon is strictly off-limits.

-Pay your entrance fee, don't park where you're not supposed to, and keep a low, friendly profile.
+Pay your $5 entrance fee, don't park where you're not supposed to, and keep a low, friendly profile.
+You can get season passes, which are a great deal, from the campground host/park ranger or at the City of Rifle Parks Department in town.
 The climbing here is excellent, and there's more than enough routes to go around.

 While Rifle does offer a handful of moderate routes, they're generally quite polished and uninspiring.
 The steep stone doesn't suffer from constant run-off like the slabbier stuff, hence the "good" climbing seems to start around 11a or so.
 Currently the hardest route at Rifle is 5.14c.